 At BridgeCity, we are not doing anything different, new, or revolutionary.
 We are simply trying to do what Christ commanded his church to do some 2,000 years ago; seek His glory, proclaim the gospel according to the truth of his Word, and disciple those who follow Jesus.
 It’s a simple, proven process that was given to the early church and has been effective through the generations.
 Read more about BridgeCity’s Mission, Values, and Ministry Context.

 Sunday service at BridgeCity begins at 10am.
-There is plenty of parking at Willis Tucker Park, so parking is not an issue.
-Willis Tucker Park, located at 6705 Puget Park Drive, is handicap accessible.
-We meet in the Activity Center (the large red building).
-Come a few min early to grab something hot to sip and something baked to munch on.
-If you have kids, check them in and then together make your way into the commons area.
-Don’t worry if you’re running a little behind, there will be a designated time during the service where you can check kids in, say “hello" to those around you, and refill your coffee.
+There is plenty of parking at Willis Tucker Park, located at 6705 Puget Park Drive, and is handicap accessible.
+We currently meet in the Activity Center (the large red building) at the north end of the main parking lot.
+Come a few min early to catch up from the week, grab coffee (tea or hot chocolate) and a cookie.
+If you have kids, check them in at the far end of the foyer and then together make your way into the Activity Center.
+Don’t worry if you’re running a little behind, there will be a designated time during the service where you can check kids in and refill your coffee.
 The service will begin around 10am with a time of corporate musical worship.
-This may be full band or some eclectic americana-ish musical style.
-We choose songs that are doctrinally sound, whether they are modern or ancient, we enjoy all types of songs as long as they point us to God; His character and nature, and what he has done.
-You probably won’t hear patriotic tunes or popular secular songs during the time designated to focus our attention upon God.
-After a time of corporate musical worship, which we do as a family, there is a 2-3 min break for the kids to head to class.
-If they have not been checked in, that is the time to do so.
-We also encourage you to take a moment to meet someone or refill on refreshments during this short break.
+The style may vary from week to week, but the purpose does not.
+We choose songs that are doctrinally sound, whether they are modern or ancient, and direct our attention and affection on God; His character, nature, and work.